-New in 2021 and continued in 2022 on a trial basis: Class 49 Novice Western Pleasure walk/trot and Class 51 Novice Western Horsemanship walk/trot for youth in grades 7-12 with limited riding and showing experience.
-Exhibitors show at the walk, jog/trot (or intermediate gait if a western gaited entry) and the judge may ask to extend the jog/trot/intermediate gaits.
+New in 2023, Novice youth will show concurrently with Cloverleaf youth but the judge will tie the entries as two separate classes.
+Class 47 B Novice Walk/Trot Western Pleasure (Stock Seat/Ranch) and Class 48B Novice Walk/Trot Western Horsemanship (Stock Seat/Ranch) for youth in grades 7-12 with limited riding and showing experience.
+Exhibitors show at the walk, jog/trot and the judge may ask to extend the jog/trot/gaits.
 No division awards will be given for the two novice classes.
-Stock seat and Ranch youth will show in the same class unless entries warrant dividing the class which is a decision for show management.
+Ranch youth may show in Stock seat western pleasure and horsemanship. -.
 Youth should refer to their respective division for appropriate tack, attire, and judging standards for similar classes within their division.
 An extended list of novice guidelines is presented in the Novice chapter located near the end of the rulebook.

-1. PERSONAL: Clothing must be clean and neat.
+- 1. PERSONAL: Clothing must be clean and neat.
 Riders shall wear western boots.
 Shirts with a collar and long sleeves are required.
 Spurs, chaps, or similar equipment are optional.
-Ball caps are not acceptable.

-It is required that all students in all divisions of Georgia 4-H horse shows wear equine approved protective headgear meeting accepted safety standards (ASTM/SEI).
+Ball caps are not acceptable. - It is required that all students in all divisions of Georgia 4-H horse shows wear equine approved protective headgear meeting accepted safety standards (ASTM/SEI).
 The student and parent/guardian are responsible for assuring that their head gear complies with safety standards.
 It is not the responsibility of the officials to check head gear.
-Protective head gear is appropriate for any class or division and will not be viewed as inappropriate attire or cause penalization in competition.

-- 2. TACK: Horse shall be shown with a stock saddle, but silver tack equipment will not count over a good-working outfit.
+Protective head gear is appropriate for any class or division and will not be viewed as inappropriate attire or cause penalization in competition. - 2.
+TACK: Horse shall be shown with a stock saddle, but silver tack equipment will not count over a good-working outfit.
 A snaffle, curb, half-breed or spade bit is permissible; but a martingale, tie-down or nose band is prohibited.
 No wire curbs, regardless of how taped, nor chin strap narrower than one-half inch will be permitted.
 Chain curbs are permissible but must be of the standard flat variety with no twist, and must meet the approval of the judge.
 A hackamore or snaffle bit may only be used on junior horses (5 years or younger).
 "Hackamore" means that a horse will be ridden ONLY with a rawhide braided or leather braided or rope bosal.
-Absolutely no iron will be permitted. - 3.
+Absolutely no iron will be permitted under the jaws, regardless of how padded or taped.
+Mechanical hackamores are prohibited. - 3.
 Protective boots, leg wraps and bandages are prohibited except in Western Horsemanship. - 4.
 More information is available by visiting: www.aqha.com.